Christoph Blocher: Post councillorship

 In 2008, Blocher became one of the five vice presidents of the SVP.
 After the extremely large 2007–2008 losses posted by UBS, its chairman Marcel Ospel resigned on 1 April 2008, and Blocher was rumoured to be considered as his replacement.
 However the role went to Peter Kurer, the bank's general counsel.
 Blocher was important in the success of the 9 February 2014 referendum on immigration quotas in Switzerland and continues to support policies designed to limit immigration to Switzerland.

 Returning to the National Council in 2011, Blocher announced that he would resign on 31 May 2014, saying that he was "wasting too much time in parliament" and that he wanted to focus on other political priorities like the implementation of the successful referendum result and a planned initiative on preventing Switzerland joining the European Union.

+In January 2012, Blocher was questioned by the Zurich prosecutor's office as a so-called Auskunftsperson, a status under the code of criminal procedure that falls between that of an accused person and a witness.
+That year, he faced allegations of complicity in a violation of banking secrecy.
+The proceedings against Blocher were later dropped by the Zurich prosecutor's office, as no criminal acts could be proven against him.

 In January 2016, soon after the 2015 federal election, where the Swiss People's Party received record gains, Blocher announced that he would not stand for reelection as vice president of the SVP when his term ended in April.
 Despite this, Blocher stated that he would remain involved in politics and would "push his anti-EU and anti-immigration campaigns", and he would remain in a senior position in the SVP.
 Blocher supported the popular initiative "For the effective expulsion of foreign criminals", held on 28 February 2016, but after its rejection, Blocher urged the SVP to use its position in the government, rather than popular initiatives, to advance its agenda.

 In an interview in April 2016, Blocher stated that United States president Ronald Reagan "was the best president I have seen" and that he thought that, like Reagan, then-presidential candidate Donald Trump would be underestimated but more competent and great than expected.
 After Trump's election victory, Blocher stated that his victory was a warning to world leaders not to ignore the people's concerns on issues such as immigration, saying "people feel powerless against those who rule them, and for them, Trump is a release valve."
 Blocher continued advocating against Swiss membership in the European Union, and for strengthing Swiss neutrality.
 In March 2018, the SVP announced that Blocher would resign as the party's chief strategist, though he would continue to remain involved in Swiss politics.
 On 19 January 2024, Blocher announced he would retire from politics.